ray-project/ray/doc/source/serve/dev-workflow.md

 ## Local Development using `serve.run`

-You can use `serve.run` in a Python script to run and test your application locally, using a handle to send requests rather than HTTP.
+You can use `serve.run` in a Python script to run and test your application locally, using a handle to send requests programmatically rather than over HTTP.

 Benefits: